DhirajWishal/DynamikEngine-Prototype/README.md

 Primarily there will be 3 branches: master, engine-dev and studio-dev and contributors can contribute to any of the above branches except for the master branch.
 Each branch will be merged after a successful release.
 Contributors must write a header for each file as defined in the Header Convention.txt file.

-#### Folder content
-Dependencies: This contains all the dependencies (libraries, binaries, assets) the engine needs.
-Documentation: The engine documentation.
-Engine: Contains all the engine source code.